SushiCannibale/SushiCannibale/README.md

 </p>

 ## Hellow there >:3
 Thanks for visiting my page.
-Feel free to contact me, even just for chatting ^-^
+Feel free to contact me on discord, even just for chatting ^-^

 <p align=center>
     <a href="https://discordapp.com/users/297750529076101121">